McNamara84/elmo/README.md

 2. The XSL and ZIP extensions for PHP must be installed and enabled.
 3. Don't forget to start Apache and MySQL.
 4. Create a new empty sql database in (e.g. using phpMyAdmin) and copy the name of the database.
-5. Copy the content of the file `sample_helper-functions.php` into a new file `helper-functions.php` and adjust the settings for the database connection.
+5. Copy the content of the file `sample_helper_functions.php` into a new file `helper_functions.php` and adjust the settings for the database connection.
-6. For the automatically generated time zone selection, create a free API key at [timezonedb.com](https://timezonedb.com/) and enter it into the newly created `helper-functions.php`.
+6. For the automatically generated time zone selection, create a free API key at [timezonedb.com](https://timezonedb.com/) and enter it into the newly created `helper_functions.php`.
-7. Create a Google Maps JS API key and paste it into the `helper-functions.php` file as well.
+7. Create a Google Maps JS API key and paste it into the `helper_functions.php` file as well.
 8. Copy all files from this repository into the `htdocs` or `www` folder of your web server.
 9. In this folder run `npm install` via bash.
 10. There you run `composer install`.
 11. Access `install.html` via the browser and choose to install with or without test datasets.
 The database tables will be created in your database, as well as 3 test datasets, if you chose that first option.
 12. Delete `install.php` and `install.html` after successfully creating the database.
 13. The metadata editor is now accessible in the browser via `localhost/directoryname`.
-14. Adjust settings in `helper-functions.php` (see [Settings Section](#einstellungen)).
+14. Adjust settings in `helper_functions.php` (see [Settings Section](#einstellungen)).

 ### Installation via Docker
 1. Install [Docker](https://docs.docker.com/engine/install/).